glennj/exercism.io/_mentor_notes/bash.md

 <!-- -->

-There is a more concise way to manage the optional input here.
+There is a more concise way to manage the optional input.
 I suggest looking into the `${var:-default}` form of parameter expansion [here in the manual](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).